HEDHY/HEDHY/README.md

 Hey 👋🏻,

-My name is Diana Rodrigues and i am trying the creator of HEDHY ( just another startup ) from Portugal :triangular_flag_on_post: .
+My name is Diana Rodrigues and i am the creator of HEDHY ( just another startup ) from Portugal :triangular_flag_on_post: .
 I am interested in developing (open source) software solutions with **JavaScript** , **ReactJs** , **.Net Core** and **Python**.